 inspect the car very well – notify the company representative if you notice some scratches

-gps – as they can’t remove if from the car (it was incorporated), we used it for free together with offline Google maps
+GPS – as they can’t remove it from the car (it was incorporated), we used it for free together with offline Google maps

 drive on the LEFT

 roads could be very narrow – M for motorway, N for normal way, R for road (things start to get funny), L for lane (pro-drivers only), if you see no sign or name -> you must be very adventurous